BlackMoFan/BlackMoFan/README.md

 - an app for managing rental properties
 - cloud-deployed and optimized using Google Lighthouse tests

-### 🩺 Poison Information Service *(Next.js, TypeScript, Python, Laravel)*
+### 🦷 DentAssist *(React, TypeScript, Python, PostgreSQL, Slate.js, Wav2Vec)*
-- Developed a chatbot and custom CMS for poison-related news and reports
+- a dental patient management system with scheduling, treatment tracking, and automated reminders.
-- Integrated Dijkstra’s algorithm for nearest medical facility suggestions
+- developed an AI-powered assistant for patient inquiries, treatment insights, and data organization.

 ### 🛒 eCommerce Website *(BigCommerce, jQuery, REST APIs)*
 - maintained and improved an eCommerce platform for an Australian raw ingredient supplier